Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

 \subsection{Representation Category}

-In the following, we briefly describe the representation category $\Rep(V^{\bar0})$ of the even part of a nice \svoa{}, based on results in \cite{DNR21}.
-In the special case of interest to this paper, where the \svoa{} is self-dual, this category will often be pointed and will be described in more detail in \autoref{sec:holcat}.
+In the following, we briefly describe the representation category $\Rep(V^{\bar0})$ of the even part of a nice \svoa{} $V$ \cite{DNR21}, which fits well into the framework of the \emph{16-fold way} \cite{BGHNPRW17,LKW17b,JR21}, a statement about minimal modular extensions of slightly degenerate modular tensor categories.
+In the special case of interest to this paper, where the \svoa{} $V$ is self-dual, i.e.\ $\Rep(V)\cong\Vect$, the category $\Rep(V^{\bar0})$, which is a minimal modular extension of $\sVect$, and the $16$-fold way were already described in \cite{Kit06} (see also \cite{Hoe95}).
+This shall be discussed in more detail in \autoref{sec:holcat}.

 Let $V$ be a \svoa{} and recall that $\sigma$ denotes the canonical involution of $V$.
 Let $M=(M,Y_M)$ be an untwisted or canonically twisted (i.e.\ $\sigma$-twisted) $V$-module.
 Then we define